onvif/media-signing-framework/lib/plugins/README.md

 Signing using a private key is usually done in a secure part of a device.
 This usually requires device specific operations which cannot be generalized to an open source project.
-Therefore, there the framework supports signing through a concept of plugins.
+Therefore, the framework supports signing through a concept of plugins.

 The ONVIF Signed Media Framework comes with implementations of two plugins;
 [unthreaded-signing/plugin.c](./unthreaded-signing/plugin.c) and
 [threaded-signing/plugin.c](./threaded-signing/plugin.c).
 Both of them use OpenSSL APIs to generate signatures.
-TODO: FILES TO BE ADDED WHEN INTERFACES ARE SET

 It is safe to use any of these plugins in a multi-threaded integration.